mcneel/rhino.inside/Autodesk/Revit/README.md

 3. You should have an sphere in the Revil model.
 ### Sample2
 1. Rhino window will open on top of Revit window.
 2. Create some breps in Rhino.
+(It is best if they are building size objects to start.)
 3. Run _Grasshopper_ command.
 4. Open Sample2.ghx file in Grasshopper.
 5. Inside Grasshopper using the _Brep_ param pick the breps you created in step 2.